jcdumlao14/jcdumlao14/README.md

         <h2>About Me</h2>
 <p>

--  🎓 Bachelor's Degree in Mathematics
+-  🎓 Bachelor of Science in Mathematics

    University of Southeastern Philippines, Davao City